 Cleaning guide: Halls

-Whilst living in halls it is important to keep your surroundings clean to prevent pests and the spread of coronavirus.
+Whilst living in halls it is important to keep your surroundings clean to prevent pest and avoid the spread of things like Covid, Freshers' Flu and Meningitis.

 How to clean your bathroom